Tunisian-GitHub-Community/Book-notes/docs/clean-architecture.md

 * A service is the strongest boundary.
 It's a process, genrally started from the command line or through an equivalent system call and it do not depend on its physical location.
 * Two communicating services may, or may not, operate in the same physical processor or multicore.
 The services assume that all communications take place over the network.
 * Communications across service boundaries are very slow compared to function calls.
-* The same rules apply to services as apply to local processes Lowerlevel services should “plug in” to higher-level services.
+* The same rules apply to services as apply to local processes Lower-level services should “plug in” to higher-level services.
 ### #19 Policy and Level
 ```
 Software systems are statements of policy.
 ```
 * Some those statements will describe how particular business rules are to be calculated.
 Others will describe how certain reports are to be formatted.
-Still others will describe howinput data are to be validated.
+Still others will describe how input data are to be validated.
 #### Level
 * A level is the distance from the inputs and outputs.
 * The farther a policy is from both the inputs and the outputs of the system, the higher its level.
 The policies that manage input and output are the lowest-level policies in the system.